AdobeDocs/workfront.zh-Hans/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-edit-views.md

    * Story name with a link directly to the task
    * The project name with a link directly to the project
-     This link is displayed only when using the agile view on an iteration; it is not displayed when using an Agile view on a project.
+     This link is displayed only when using the Agile view on an iteration; it is not displayed when using an Agile view on a project.
    * The task description
    * Current commitment
    * View and edit the percent complete either by adjusting the percent complete itself or by adjusting the number of points or hours that are complete